Skills

 Black mussels at the Namibian coastline

-Black mussels in Namibia include following species: Ribbed mussel (Aulacomya atra), Black mussel (Choromytilus meridionalis), Mediterranean mussel (Mytilus galloprovincialis), Brown mussel (Perna perna) and Bisexual mussel (Semimytilus algosus).
-Description Black mussels are black or brown with a tinge of green…
+Black mussels in Namibia include the following species: Ribbed mussel (Aulacomya atra), Black mussel (Choromytilus meridionalis), Mediterranean mussel (Mytilus galloprovincialis), Brown mussel (Perna perna) and Bisexual mussel (Semimytilus algosus).
+In one of my former articles on this website, I discussed…

 Wax extraction from honeycombs